fahmidur/sfr-lisp-r1/README.md

 - Symbol -- Parenthesis and BareWords

-There is no reason to have a temporary Token type object which points to objects that will be later created during parsing regardless.
+There is no reason to have a temporary Token type object which points to objects which will be later created during parsing regardless.

 Unlike the current broken Tokenizer, we will return a complete List, there is no reason to have 'streams' which implies there is some value in partial